Show Articles from All Custom Post Types on WordPress Author Page

 Also read:

-WPEngine is the best and most secure managed hosting provider
+Bluehost is one of the best and secure WordPress hosting provider

 Why This Happens